Class Title: Checker Board Slippers

 Stitch holder, cable needle, tapestry needle

 No Homework.
 Pattern is provided free to students.
+Yarn is provided for this class

 Using your laptop or tablet with Ravelry, Knit Companion, and other programs and apps to enhance your knitting experience.